Aging can be scary, but growing old together is a blessing. Five things to look forward to.

 The New York Times published a piece called "6 Reasons To Grow Old," based on advice from Joshua O. Haberman, a 90-year-old rabbi.
 Sure, your skin may sag and your hands may shake, but growing old comes with great benefits, especially if you have someone to share your time with.
 In addition to Haberman's observations, we've come up with five reasons it's a blessing to grow old together:

-1. You're no longer attempting to find your perfect love, or your one—because you've already found him or her.
-"You have achieved in old age what you have wanted to, if you are fortunate," said Haberman.
+1. You no longer attempt to find your perfect love or "the one" because you've already found him or her.
+"You have achieved in old age what you have wanted to, if you're fortunate," said Haberman.

 2. You accept your spouse's flaws.
-You learn that you can't change your husband or wife, and you don't have to.
-The rabbi talks about "liberation from the compulsion to set everyone else straight. " "We get less frantic, less pushy in advanced age," he said.
+You learn that you can't change your husband or wife — and you don't have to.
+The rabbi talks about liberation from the compulsion to set everyone else straight.
+"We get less frantic and less pushy in advanced age," he said.

 3. You become more conscious of the little things that make your partner great.
-Haberman says, "One of the most important marks of maturity," is gratitude.
-"I'm more conscious of the little favors people do."
-Which Love Language Do You Speak?
+Haberman said, "One of the most important marks of maturity is gratitude.
+We're more conscious of the little favors people do."

 4. You have more time to spend with your spouse.
-You've retired so you can take the vacations you always wanted to, spend hours talking — or being silent — with one another, and bask in the love of your children (if you chose to have them) and grandchildren.
+You've retired so you can take the vacations you always wanted to, you can spend hours talking — or being silent — with one another, and you can bask in the love of your children (if you chose to have them) and grandchildren.

 5. You learn to appreciate your spouse more than ever.
 "Now that my supply of time has shrunk, I appreciate far more each day, each hour, every bit of new knowledge and every moment with people I care for," said Haberman.